 - On the timeline, click the Set animation repeat button on the animation layer that you want to loop.

 - In the pop-up menu, select an option:

-- Infinite - The animation will loop infinitely.
+- Infinite - The animation loops infinitely.

-Adjust keyframes and spans
+Adjust keyframes and spans on the timeline

 Select keyframes and spans